Expert Tips For Traveling To Europe For More Fun, Less Stress

 > Track Your Luggage and Other Belongings

-Put a location-tracking device (like an Apple AirTag or Android Tile) in your luggage and personal item (like a backpack or purse), so you’ll always know where they are should you be separated from them.
+Place a location-tracking device (such as an Apple AirTag or Android Tile) in your luggage and personal item (like a backpack or purse), so you’ll always know their location should you be separated from them.
 These location-tracking devices work with smartphones to help people locate items.
-For instance, if you have one of these devices in your luggage, and the luggage doesn’t make it to baggage claim at the airport when you land, you can tell where the bag is (using the AirTag or Tile) and notify the airline of their location when you submit a baggage claim report.
+For instance, if you have one of these devices in your luggage, and the luggage doesn’t make it to baggage claim at the airport when you land, you can tell where the bag is (using the AirTag or Tile) and are often able to notify the airline of its location when you submit a baggage claim report.
 Plus, if the Airtag or Tile remains in your luggage while you’re out sightseeing, you’ll always be able to find your way back to your hotel (or rental property) by following the path to your handy location-tracking device!
+Many major airlines track your checked luggage and share its tracking through their app.

 > Check Your Airline’s Baggage Restrictions